d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert-dataset.md

 ## Summary

-* Comparing with the PTB dataset, the WikiText-2 dateset retains the original punctuation, case and numbers, and is over twice larger.
+* Comparing with the PTB dataset, the WikiText-2 dataset retains the original punctuation, case and numbers, and is over twice larger.
 * We can arbitrarily access the pretraining (masked language modeling and next sentence prediction) examples generated from a pair of sentences from the WikiText-2 corpus.